swordcube/friday-again-garfie-baby/README.md

 ### Why not use Psych, Codename, or V-Slice?
 There's a few reasons for this, and i'll give a reason for each engine individually

-These *aren't* objective opinions on each engine, rather these are specifically my personal reasons for not using them
+These *aren't* **objective** opinions on each engine, rather these are specifically my personal reasons for not using them

+---

 **Psych:**
-I personally haven't ever particually enjoyed Psych's modding system, it's okay, but it feels janky (in my opinion), especially it's HScript system
+I personally haven't ever particularly enjoyed Psych's modding system, it's perfectly okay, but it feels janky (in my opinion), especially it's HScript system

 It's Lua scripting is entirely callback based (setProperty, getProperty, etc), which isn't ideal for me